mgsosna/Commute_Data/README.md

 # Visualizing my daily commute

 ## Introduction and Methods
 I love data visualization, and one holiday my partner surprised me with the book [_Dear Data_](http://www.dear-data.com/).
 The book is a series of weekly letters two data analysts wrote to one another with visualizations of data on random topics.
-One week they tracked the number of times they said "thank you," for example; another weeek, they counted the number of times they looked at a clock.
+One week they tracked the number of times they said "thank you," for example; another week, they counted the number of times they looked at a clock.
 In their letters, they visualized their data.
 One of the most interesting parts of the book was seeing how differently they could plot the same type of data.

 Some friends and I decided to take a stab at it ourselves: for three weeks, we collected data about transportation and travel.
 I decided to quantify my walks to work.
 I used the [GPS Logger for Android](https://play.google.com/store/apps/details?id=com.mendhak.gpslogger&hl=en) app to get 1 Hz time series data for 44 commutes.
 Data collection began the moment I left my apartment building or work, and ended when I touched the door handle of my destination.